osgi/design/rfps/rfp-0191-Future-role-in-distributed-systems.md

 		- Unaware of environment
 	- Orchestrator
 		- Wraps application code into an executor container
-			- E.g. a container with node.js
+			- E.g. a container with `node.js`
 		- Container exposes a strictly defined call interface to Orchestrator
 			- E.g. `/init` to inject the application code and `/call` to make a function call.

 ## Problem Description
 - **Problem: Where does OSGi fit?**
 - **OSGi app shape:**
 	- App code in simple bundles: annotation driven
+		- Especially singe OSGi R7: DS, Bundle annotations, ...
 	- Managing infrastructure on board: `RSA` + `DS` + `ConfigAdmin` + ...
 		- Rather than in the Orchestrator
 - **OSGi app traits:**
 	- Can be deployed on a wide array of operational infrastructure: `os` -> `vm` -> `container`
-	- Module layer provides: building efficient footprint apps (for a Java app)
+	- Module layer provides: building low footprint apps (for a Java app)
 	- Service layer provides: adaptive apps (killer feature?)
 	- Merge/Split depending on scaling needs:
-		- E.g. run my subsystems on the same JVM for dev and in container-per-subsystem in prod.
+		- E.g. run my components on the same JVM for dev and in container-per-subsystem in prod.
+		- E.g. redistribute components between JVMs to improve performance/locality.
 - **Solution: approach**
 	- Find OSGI's natural place in today's distributed systems as a peer to the other technologies
 	- **Do not try to match feature-for-feature...**